What Is Chargeable Income?

 First of all, you need to know what is considered income by Lembaga Hasil Dalam Negeri (LHDN).
 Is it just the monthly salary you get from your employer, or does it also include other types of income?

-With effect from year 2015, an individual who earns an annual employment income of RM34,000 (after EPF deduction) has to register a tax file.
+With effect from year 2016, an individual who earns an annual employment income of RM25,501 (after EPF deduction) has to register a tax file.
+These are the types of income that are taxable:

 Get Infographics, Articles and More Direct to your Inbox!